-Either case, irregularities in one’s schedule, daily routine, health pattern or dietary regimen can be expected with this placement in the natal chart.
-Alternatively, Jupiterian themes such as teaching, travelling or connecting with larger groups may be present in the mundane life of the individual or simply comprise an integral part of his or her work routine.
+In either case, irregularities in one’s schedule, daily routine, health pattern, or dietary regimen can be expected with this placement in the natal chart.
+Alternatively, Jupiterian themes such as teaching, travelling, or connecting with larger groups may be present in the mundane life of the individual or simply comprise an integral part of his or her work routine.

 Faith & Folly of the Sixth House Jupiter: